drethage/PointCloudRegistrationTool/README.md

 ### Screenshot:
 ![Example Screenshot](img/PointCloudRegistrationTool_screenshot.png)

-Up/down arrow keys adjust the: *maximum residual threshold*.
+Each point is colored proportional to its distance to the closest point on the target cloud.

-Color range of the residual colormap: RED = 0m, BLUE = max_residual_threshold
+Color range of the residual colormap: RED = 0cm, BLUE = maximum residual threshold (default: 10cm)

+Up/down arrow keys adjust the: maximum residual threshold.

 ### Build: